grgdll/OLTraj_examples/README.md

 # OLTraj examples
-These are two practical examples to help new user understand how to use the OLTraj product.
+These are two practical examples written ad jupyter notebooks to help new users understand how to use the OLTraj product.

-To work with these examples you first need to download the data from here https://data.ceda.ac.uk/neodc/oltraj/data/v1.0
+To work with these examples you first need to clone this repository (e.g., click here https://github.com/grgdll/OLTraj_examples/archive/refs/heads/main.zip).

-If you want to use the FTP service, you need to register to CEDA.
-You can register here: https://services.ceda.ac.uk/cedasite/register/info/

-## Example 1: Extracting and plotting Lagrangian trajectories over cruise track
-The first example demonstrates how to extract and plot Lagrangian trajectories along a cruise track.

-To run this example on a jupyter notebook, first you will need to clone the GitHub repository onto your computer.

-This should create on your computer the following directory structure:
+Unzipping this file should create on your computer the following directory structure:

 ``OLTraj_examples-main/``              <br/>
 ``├── 1_Plot_traj``               <br/>